flutter/samples/INDEX.md

 always happy to learn of new samples from the community, we need to keep this file small.
-There are plenty of user-maintained indices (like [Awesome Flutter](https://github.com/Solido/awesome-flutter)) that are meant to be exhaustive, and those are great places to submit your own stuff to.***
+There are plenty of user-maintained indices (like [Awesome Flutter](https://github.com/Solido/awesome-flutter)) that are meant to be exhaustive, and those are great places for submitting your own work.***

 ## How-to Collections